Academy ›

 Three reliable sources:

-- AU dropshipping community referrals.
-Whirlpool forum (Australian Reddit equivalent), Facebook groups (AU dropshipping operators), Discord communities.
-Operators who recommend their tax agent unprompted are signal of good experience.
+- Ecommerce community referrals.
+Online forums (Reddit communities like r/ecommerce and r/smallbusiness, Whirlpool in AU, MoneySavingExpert in the UK), Facebook groups (dropshipping operators), Discord communities.
+Operators who recommend their accountant unprompted are signal of good experience.

-- Xero advisor directory.
-Xero certifies advisors who specialise in their platform.
-Filter for AU-based + ecommerce focus.
+- Accounting software advisor directory.
+Xero and QuickBooks certify advisors who specialise in their platform.
+Filter for ecommerce focus.
 Higher likelihood of dropshipping understanding.

-Avoid: low-cost online tax services (Etax, OneClick) for serious operations.
-They're fine for personal returns but generally don't handle complex Pty Ltd or ecommerce nuance.
+Avoid: low-cost online tax services for serious operations.
+They are fine for personal returns but generally do not handle complex limited company or ecommerce nuance.

 The 10-question vetting checklist